February 1, 2017 in Diabetes News by Vicki Karnes

 Both English and Spanish versions of the Guide remain available to download.

-Updates to the online edition are planned.
-Please send any suggestions for additions or corrections to the Guide to: email@example.com.
+If you have any suggestions for additions or corrections to the Guide, please send to: firstname.lastname@example.org.